 The Ashton Canal was saved from dereliction by hardworking volunteers in the 1970s.
-They cleared weeds and rubbish out of the canal, reopening a waterway into the heart of Manchester.
+They cleared weeds and rubbish out of the canal, reopening the waterway into the heart of Manchester.

 Today, the canal is a green link from the city centre to Ashton-under-Lyne, bordered by an interesting mix of modern and industrial architecture.
 Improvements to the towpath have made it into a pleasant route, accessible to walkers, cyclists and wheelchair users.

 Portland Basin Museum gives an insight into the heritage of the canal, with a reconstruction of a 1920s street, and information about the hat-making, textiles and coal industries in the area.